Gunnstein/caldus/README.rst

 values and temperatures of platinum resistors.
 It is based on the Callender-Van Dusen equations (thus the name `calvd`), and the IEC 60751:2022 standard.

-It caters to a wide array of platinum resistors including PT100, PT500, PT1000, and others, making it a critical tool for engineers, technicians, scientists and anyone who deals with temperature measurement, temperature controls and related research.

 ## Key Features